-- 1. To understand the basics of NL analysis - 2.
-To understand some deep learning techniques for NLP - 3.
-To understand basic techniques for image analysis and object recognition. - 4.
-To be able to implement basic object recognition algorithms that employs neural networks.
+- 1. To understand the basics of NL analysis and some deep learning techniques for NLP - 2.
+To familiar with the field and technology of crowdsourcing and human computation, which aim for collaborative problem-solving between humans and computers. - 3.
+To understand some deep learning techniques for 2D/3D image analysis and to be able to implement basic image recognition algorithms that employ deep neural networks.